nifty10m/DevSquad/_posts/2019-02-04-show-cron-in-intellij.md

 title: Display help text for CRON in IntelliJ
 ---

-Although [cron](https://en.wikipedia.org/wiki/Cron) is originated in the unix world, it is a very common to describe althogh scheduled java task using a cron expression.
-As a typical programmer I am not that good at remembering those expressions and their meaning.
-Luckyly there is a small IntelliJ plugin which shows some nice tooltip.
+Although [cron](https://en.wikipedia.org/wiki/Cron) is originated in the unix world, it is a very common in programming environments.
+As a typical programmer cron jobs are not my daily business and I am not that good in remembering those expressions and their meaning.
+Luckily there is a small IntelliJ plugin which shows the expression as a e tooltip.

 So instead of the pure expression you get a human readable text as tooltip
 ![Screenshot IntelliJ](/devsquad/public/img/screenshot-cron-intellij.png)